Dig to Win

 In 2013, volunteers donated 2,500+ volunteer hours to build, maintain & patrol the trails in Boulder County.
 If we all help on just ONE trail build day this year we can easily double that amount to 5,000 trail building and maintenence hours in 2014!

-Trailwork parties are a fun way to create a sliver of trail that'll give you pride every time you ride.
+Trail building is a fun way to create a sliver of trail that'll give you pride every time you ride.
 With experienced and friendly Crew Leaders at your side, and a nice lunch, fizzy beverages, and good conversation to end the day, it's fun for all.

 What can you win?